 Excess and Surplus lines are generally the type of carrier that insures hospitals and are able to customize the rates and policies to peculiar risks.
 The physicians own the Risk Retention Groups so it's their goal to lower the premium as much as possible.
 Because they are not admitted carriers, they are able to avoid many state regulations and red tape.
 For those who are able to remain self-insured, particularly hospitals, they can choose a captive insurance policy.
 In some states, physicians can create a trust that insures its members, which are subject to different regulations than admitted carriers, depending on the state.
 If there is difficulty finding coverage in a normal market, physicians and hospitals can turn to joint underwriting associations for medical malpractice.
 However, this is generally a last resort.

-This is just one of the things you have to think about when searching for medical malpractice insurance.
+This is just one of the things you have to think about when searching for medical malpractice liability insurance.
 In addition, there is also two different types of policies to consider, claims-made versus occurrence policies, policy components and the insurance rates.
 Gallagher Healthcare clears up all of the questions you may have and helps your take care of all of the problems in finding your own medical malpractice insurance.
-Let us make your coverage search easy.
+Let us make your coverage search easy, contact us today.